cal-weng/terminus/docs/manual/olares/controlhub/index.md

 ## Module overview

+Control Hub modules give you clear entry points to monitor workloads, manage resources, and access the terminal for advanced maintenance operations in Olares.

 ### Olares

 * **Browse**: A three-column workload resource navigator.
 Use the left column to select the namespace for applications and services, the center to expand workloads and configurations, and the right to view real-time details and monitoring charts.